Solution of the Mayan Calendar Enigma: Introduction

-Mayan priests-astronomers were known for their astronomical and mathematical proficiency, as exemplified in the Dresden Codex, a XIV century CE bark-paper book containing accurate astronomical almanacs aiming to correlate ritual practices with astronomical observations.
-However, due to the zealous role of the Inquisition during the XVI century CE Spanish conquest of Mexico, number of these Codices were destroyed, leaving us with few information on pre-Columbian Mayan culture.
-Thanks to the work of Mayan archeologists and epigraphists since the early XX century, the few Codices left, along with numerous inscriptions on monuments, were deciphered, underlying the Mayan cyclical concept of time.
-This is demonstrated by the Mayan Calendar formed by a set of three interlocking cycles: the Calendar Round, the Kawil-direction-color cycle and the Long Count Calendar.
+Mayan priests-astronomers were known for their astronomical and mathematical proficiency, as demonstrated in the Dresden Codex, a XIV century AD bark-paper book containing accurate astronomical almanacs aiming to correlate ritual practices with astronomical observations.
+However, due to the zealous role of the Inquisition during the XVI century AD Spanish conquest of Mexico, most of these codices were destroyed and only four of them, the Dresden Codex, the Madrid Codex, the Paris Codex and the Grolier Codex remain today the only original native written records on Maya civilization.
+Thanks to the work of Mayan archeologists and epigraphists since the early XX century, these four codices, along with numerous inscriptions on monuments, were deciphered, underlying the Mayan cyclical concept of time.
+This is demonstrated by the Mayan Calendar formed by a set of three interlocking cycles: the Calendar Round, the Kawil-directions-colors cycle and the Long Count Calendar.

-The Calendar Round (CR) represents a day in a non-repeating 18980-day cycle, a period of roughly 52 years, the combination of the 365-day solar year Haab' and the 260-day religious year Tzolk'in.
-The Tzolk'in comprises 13 months (numerated from 1 to 13) containing 20 named days (Imix, Ik, Akbal, Kan, Chicchan, Cimi, Manik, Lamat, Muluc, Oc, Chuen, Eb, Ben, Ix, Men, Cib, Caban, Etznab, Cauac, and Ahau).
-This forms a list of 260 ordered Tzolk'in dates from 1 Imix, 2 Ik, ... to 13 Ahau.
-(Aveni 2001: 143) The Haab' comprises 18 named months (Pop, Uo, Zip, Zotz, Tzec, Xul, Yaxkin, Mol, Chen, Yax, Zac, Ceh, Mac, Kankin, Muan, Pax, Kayab, and Cumku) with 20 days each (Winal) plus 1 extra month (Uayeb) with 5 nameless days.
-This forms a list of 365 ordered Haab' dates from 0 Pop, 1 Pop, ... to 4 Uayeb.
-(Aveni 2001: 147) The Tzolk'in and the Haab' coincide every 73 Tzolk'in or 52 Haab' or a Calendar Round, the least common multiple (LCM) 1 CR = LCM(260,365) = $73\times260=52\times365=18980$ days.
+The Calendar Round (CR) represents a day in a 18980-day cycle, a period of roughly 52 years, the combination of the 365-day solar year Haab' and the 260-day religious year Tzolk'in.
+The Tzolk'in combines the 13-day Trecena cycle (numerated from 1 to 13) with 20 named days (Imix, Ik, Akbal, Kan, Chicchan, Cimi, Manik, Lamat, Muluc, Oc, Chuen, Eb, Ben, Ix, Men, Cib, Caban, Etznab, Cauac, and Ahau).
+This forms a list of 260 ordered Tzolk'in dates from 1 Imix, 2 Ik, ... to 13 Ahau [\onlinecite{Aveni2001_143}].
+The Haab' comprises 18 named months (Pop, Uo, Zip, Zotz, Tzec, Xul, Yaxkin, Mol, Chen, Yax, Zac, Ceh, Mac, Kankin, Muan, Pax, Kayab, and Cumku) with 20 days each (Winal) plus 1 extra month (Uayeb) with 5 nameless days.
+This forms a list of 365 ordered Haab' dates from 0 Pop, 1 Pop, ... to 4 Uayeb [\onlinecite{Aveni2001_147}].
+The Tzolk'in and the Haab' coincide every 73 Tzolk'in or 52 Haab' or a Calendar Round, the least common multiple (LCM) 1 CR = LCM(260,365) = $73\times260=52\times365=18980$ days.
 In the Calendar Round, a date is represented by $\alpha$X$\beta$Y with the religious month $1\leq\alpha\leq13$, X one of the 20 religious days, the civil day $0\leq\beta\leq19$, and Y one of the 18 civil months, $0\leq\beta\leq4$ for the Uayeb.
+Fig. \ref{CR} shows a contemporary representation of the Calendar Round as a set of three interlocking wheels: the Tzolk'in, formed by a 13-month and a 20-day wheels and the Haab'.